-Bridges support and connect.
-Our students learn how to build bridges with the Gospel to the many cultures around them (Galatians 3:28).
+Bridges support and connect, likewise our students learn how to build bridges by using the Gospel as a means to reach many cultures around them (Galatians 3:28).
 Through the development of their character and gifts, students also learn how to support the church (Ephesians 4:11-12).

 The Great Commission

 As Christians, we are all called to reach the nations and make disciples (Matthew 28:19).
 Our staff and programs place an emphasis on fulfilling the Great Commission before the return of Jesus.
 We seek to be a witness in the city, the country, and to the ends of the earth (Acts 1:8).
 Students learn to be in the world but not of the world (John 17:16) as we become disciples who in turn make more disciples.

 We believe in the relevant, life-changing power of the Word of God to equip this generation to be complete and thoroughly equipped for every good work (2 Timothy 3:16-17).
 Our classes are exegetical and Christocentric.
 Our passion is to preach and teach the whole council of God (Acts 20:27).

 Jesus declared love to be the mark of His disciples (John 13:35).
 Being Gospel-centered encourages our students to move on to maturity (Hebrews 6:1) and develop the balance between liberty and love (Galatians 5:12-14) so we can say like Paul, “It is no longer I who live, but Christ who lives in me…” (Galatians 2:20).